Biofuels: dealing with indirect land use change (ILUC)

 Biofuels and the Renewable Energy Directive (RED)

-EU member states are required to source 10% of transport energy from renewable sources, mainly biofuels, by 2020.
-The RED includes ‘sustainability criteria’ that dictate the minimum CO2 savings biofuels should achieve relative to fossil fuels in order to qualify for the scheme (and receive state subsidies).
-These criteria account only for the emissions that occur when land is converted specifically to grow biofuel crops (direct land use change).
-However it does not currently contain measures to calculate the impact of indirect land use change (ILUC).
+The current RED requires EU member states to source 10% of transport energy from renewable sources, mainly biofuels, by 2020.
+The law includes ‘sustainability criteria’ that dictate the minimum CO2 savings biofuels should achieve relative to fossil fuels in order to qualify for the scheme (and receive state subsidies).
+These criteria only account for the emissions that occur when land is converted specifically to grow biofuel crops (direct land use change).

 Biofuels and the Fuel Quality Directive (FQD) – Article 7a

-This law requires fuel suppliers to reduce emissions from the production of transport fuel by 6% by 2020 - it was expected that using more biofuels would be a key way for suppliers to meet that target.
+The FQD requires fuel suppliers to reduce the carbon footprint of transport fuels by 6% per unit of energy by 2020.
+It was expected that using more biofuels would be an important way for suppliers to meet that target.
 The same biofuels sustainability criteria agreed for the RED apply.
+In the current proposal, the Commission proposes no measures to address ILUC under the FQD.

 What is at stake?